electric-it/minimart/README.md

 # MiniMart

-MiniMart is a lightweight alternative to the Chef Supermarket using only static files.
+MiniMart is a lightweight alternative to the Chef Supermarket that uses only static files.

 Minimart is made up of two main components: